<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li><strong>Training offerings to further skill up organizers often require funding</strong>; this excludes grassroots activists who need this support most.</li>

-<li><strong>Counter-surveillance methods are falling on communities to find ways of addressing</strong>.
+<li><strong>Finding counter-surveillance methods is falling on communities</strong>.
 Communities need access to knowledge and funding to implement preventative/counter measures.</li>

 </ul>

-<p>The post <a href="https://blueprintsfc.org/ggsn-kb/insight-from-the-frontlines-kenya/">Insight from the frontlines &#8211; Kenya</a> appeared first on <a href="https://blueprintsfc.org">Blueprints for Change</a>.</p>
+<p>The post <a href="https://blueprintsfc.org/ggsn-kb/insight-from-the-frontlines-kenya/">One Year After the Finance Bill Protests: Was It Worth It?</a> appeared first on <a href="https://blueprintsfc.org">Blueprints for Change</a>.</p>

 ]]></content:encoded>